Reader Question: How can I compare the cost of financing from different lenders?

 - Other costs incurred in obtaining a mortgage may be added to the mortgage – If the debt to income ratio is good, many lenders will add closing costs to the mortgage loan.

 - Credit score issues impact quoted interest rates – A spotted payment history, excessive income to debt ratios and other factors may mean a higher interest rate.

 The preceding background material sets the stage for you to start shopping with a good overview of considerations in the process of identifying potential lenders and comparing their pricing and products

 Gathering the information to compare

->

-> For consumers who want to understand the details of the mortgage costs, to make an apples-to-apples comparison, have a checklist to follow to ensure you have asked the right questions.
-Here is a printable checklist from the Federal Trade Commission of the questions to ask.
+For consumers who want to understand the details of the mortgage costs, to make an apples-to-apples comparison, have a checklist to follow to ensure you have asked the right questions.
+Here is a printable article from the Federal Trade Commission of the questions to ask.
 Most loan originators appreciate a consumer asking these questions.
 Lenders have a preliminary worksheet to give potential borrowers an idea of the various costs and payments involved when they inquire about a loan.
 Lenders are required to furnish you with a written loan estimate (LE) within 3 days of applying for a mortgage loan.
 Then three days before closing you receive the closing disclosure statement that documents the final settlement.
 Your good questions are an indication you will be a good customer, so do not be shy.
 Ask away.

->

-> Using the APR to your advantage
+Using the APR to your advantage